Table of content

 We find this conception in that admirable synthesis of the spiritual philosophy of India, which is the Bhagavad Gita, where it is widely revealed and then synthetically expressed in the lapidary formula of Krishna, representing the incarnation of the Supreme:

-“Having pervaded this entire universe with a part of Me, I remain.”
+“Having pervaded this entire universe with a fragment of Me, I remain.”

 But the great modern Indian philosopher and poet, Rabindranath Tagore, proclaimed this conception again in a profound and convincing way in the Essays contained in the two volumes “Sadhana and Personality”, and sang it in his magnificent poems, highlighting its beauty and spiritual value .